brunobottazzini/soletta-dev-app/README.md

     server_port:
          The port listened by the server.
 Default: 80

+    inspector_port:
+         The poart that will run Soletta's web inspector.
+Default: 8080

     server_output:
           Choose if you want the server to show its output.
           Default: true